justinmtech/The-Wild/README.txt

 > wild - go to the wilderness
 > shop - visit the local shop
 > inn - visit the town inn
-> quit - quit the game
+> quit - save and quit the game